Nuclear War: A Scenario

-Nuclear War: A Scenario is a 2024 non-fiction book by Pulitzer Prize-nominated American journalist Annie Jacobsen, published by Dutton and Transworld.
+Nuclear War: A Scenario is a 2024 book by American journalist Annie Jacobsen, published by Dutton and Transworld.
 The book combines historical analysis of U.S. nuclear war planning with a minute-by-minute account of a hypothetical first strike by North Korea against the United States, showing how the conflict escalates to global thermonuclear war within 72 minutes, leading to nuclear winter and 5 billion deaths.
 The work examines both the historical development of American nuclear doctrine since the 1960s and contemporary protocols that would govern U.S. response to a nuclear attack.

-The book received widespread critical attention across multiple academic disciplines and achieved international bestseller status, being translated into multiple languages.
-The work has been recognized with major literary prize nominations and has reached high-profile readers.

 Summary

 The book presents a fictional but fact-based nuclear war scenario, constructed from expert interviews and declassified documents.
 In the Prologue, Jacobsen depicts how a one-megaton thermonuclear detonation above the Pentagon would kill one million people in 90 seconds, and why such an attack would inevitably escalate into a global conflict ending human civilization.

 Part I, the only historical background of the book, examines secret U.S. nuclear war planning, particularly a classified 1960 meeting at U.S. Strategic Command where military officials finalized plans for nuclear war against the Soviet Union that would have killed 600 million people.

 The initial 24 minutes of the scenario form Part II.
 North Korea launches a surprise ICBM toward Washington, D.C. followed by a second nuclear missile targeting California's Diablo Canyon Nuclear Power Plant.
 U.S. defense systems fail to intercept either warhead.
-The President, initially evacuated for safety, eventually authorizes massive nuclear retaliation with 82 warheads against North Korea.
+The president, initially evacuated for safety, eventually authorizes massive nuclear retaliation with 82 warheads against North Korea.

 Communication breakdown and escalating retaliation form the core of the next 24 minutes of the scenario (Part III).
 Russia's flawed Tundra satellite system overestimates the number of incoming U.S. missiles, leading Russia to conclude it is under attack and retaliate with over 900 nuclear warheads aimed at the U.S. and NATO countries.

 The concluding 24 minutes (Part IV) culminate in global nuclear apocalypse.
 The United States and NATO launch their remaining nuclear arsenals at Russia, while North Korea detonates a Super-EMP weapon 300 miles above the United States, destroying all electrical systems.
 Within 72 minutes, 1,000 Russian nuclear warheads strike the U.S. and Europe, resulting in hundreds of millions of deaths.

 Part V examines the long-term consequences: nuclear winter lasting 10 years, global famine killing 5 billion people, and the eventual collapse of civilization.